 THE Troggs Tapes had already achieved legendary status by the time DJM decided to release them as an EP in 1984.

-Just as kids of my generation would quote Monty Python’s Parrot Sketch or The Spanish Inquisition (‘No one expects the Spanish Inquisition …’), engineers and studio musicians, when gathered in groups of two or more, would spontaneously break out with cries of: “Split your ‘ands,” “You have done it tonight,” “Dubba dubba dum,” “It needs a fuckin’ 12 string on it,” “Drummers, I shit ’em,” and “Sprinkle some fairy dust over the bastard.
-Alright, I’ll piss over the tape.”
+Just as kids of my generation would recite the Parrot Sketch from Monty Python, quote the Spanish Inquisition, or sing The Lumberjack Song, engineers and studio musicians, when gathered in groups of two or more, would spontaneously break into cries of: “You have done it tonight,” “Split your ‘ands,” “It needs a fuckin’ 12 string on it,” “Drummers, I shit ’em,” “Sprinkle some fairy dust over the bastard”, and the timeless instruction to drummer Ronnie Bond: “Dubba dubba, dum, dubba dubba dum.”

 The west country accents of Reg Presley and his fellow Troggs made it even funnier, while it only adds to the comedy that the song they were working on at the session in 1970, where a tape machine was ‘accidentally’ left running, was called Tranquility.